-A buyout or layoff might be a kick in the butt now, but it can take a bite out of your Social Security benefits later, too.
+A layoff might be a kick in the butt now, but it could also take a bite out of your Social Security benefits later.

-Think of it as the takeaway that keeps on taking away, whether you were just starting your job or especially if you are about 10 years from your planned retirement.
+Think of it as the takeaway that keeps on taking, whether you were just starting your career or, even more markedly, if you’re 10 to 15 years from your planned retirement.

 Coping after buyout

-A photo editor, Mike Rynearson took a Gannett buyout in 2008 at age 53 after 25+ years at The Arizona Republic.
+Mike Rynearson took a company buyout from his photo editing job in 2008 at age 53 after 25-plus years at The Arizona Republic newspaper.

-If he doesn't pay into the Social Security system again and starts collecting early retirement benefits at age 62, the benefit will be $33 less each month than if he had kept working at the same pay; if he waits until age 66, the difference will be $90 a month.
+At the time it was estimated that if he never paid into Social Security again and started collecting reduced early retirement benefits at age 62, his benefit would be $33 less each month than if he had kept working at the same pay; for an age 66 retirement, the difference would be $90 a month.